US-led coalition says 150 ISIS fighters killed in airstrike

 Dillon said the strike took place in the Syrian town of As Shafah, located in the Middle Euphrates River Valley, an area where remnants of ISIS continue to operate.

 A US military official said the strike was carried out by US Navy F/A-18 jets and unmanned drone aircraft.
-The USS Teddy Roosevelt aircraft carrier is currently operating in the Gulf in support of strikes against ISIS in Syria.
+The aircraft carrier USS Theodore Roosevelt is currently operating in the Gulf in support of strikes against ISIS in Syria.

 "It looked like they were massing for a movement," Dillon said noting that it was rare for ISIS fighters to gather in such a large group.

-"When they do congregate in mas like that we want to take advantage of it," he added.
+"When they do congregate ... like that we want to take advantage of it," he added.

 "The strikes underscore our assertion that the fight to liberate Syria is far from over," Maj.
 Gen. James Jarrard, the commander of the coalition's Special Operations Joint Task Force in Syria, said in a statement following the strike.